gitter-badger/EW/README.md

 #Edlightened Web

 Edlightened is a program that helps students study/take tests online!
 It is being offered for free by Emposoft as part of our education program.
+NOTICE: THIS IS CODE BY JAVATHUNDERMAN AND THE MASTER VERSION.
+THE OTHER VERSION IS THE PROMETHEAN VERSION BEING WRITTEN BY PERDIXIUS.

 #Requirements
 Edlightened simply requires an internet connection.